 I always find that I have an abundance of those hardy herbs that keep on going over winter – sage, rosemary, oregano, thyme and even parsley (when the weather is mild enough).
 What do I do with them all to keep them pruned as I always have more than I can ever use – the answer is simple – hang them up and dry them out, mix them together and there you have it – a never ending supply of mixed herbs for your herb drawer to add to all those lovely home made pasta dishes yum.
 They look and smell lovely as they hang to dry, after a few weeks when they are dry pull the herbs from the stalks and store them in jars.
 If you fancy getting creative, draw up some pretty labels to attach to jars and share then with friends and neighbours.
 Easy to grow if you are limited for space on your balcony or terrace.

-tinybloomingplaces was set up by Fen, garden creator and poetry maker, to spark your imagination and inspire you to get stuck into the garden to create your very own piece of paradise giving you endless hours of therapy, pleasure and escapism from the pressures of modern life in a big city.
-The ongoing legacy will be yours to enjoy for a lifetime.
-Get gardening and discover the healing power of nature.
+tinybloomingplaces was set up by Fen, designer of sustainable and naturalistic small outside spaces, to spark your imagination and inspire you to get stuck into the garden to create your very own piece of paradise giving you endless hours of therapy, pleasure and escapism from the pressures of modern life in a big city.
+The ongoing legacy of a beautifully designed garden will be yours to enjoy for a lifetime.
+Discover the healing power of nature.
+If you don't know where to start and just get in touch.
+The important thing is somehow to begin.
+Full design and/or implementation service available.
 View all posts by fen